amdorsey12/X_Text2ALMClientRelease/README.md

 A video demonstration of the capabilities can be seen [here](https://user-images.githubusercontent.com/43710452/201811894-308a569b-3780-4b08-b344-a117d86e2e97.mp4)

 **Note** this is the first beta release of this application.
 It was developed and is maintained on a voluntary hobby basis and almost certainly contains bugs and much room for improvement.
-I am very open to feedback and to developing additional features should the interest be there for it.
+I am very open to feedback to fix identified bugs and to developing additional features should the interest be there for it.